asynts/pico-os/Docs/Debug/Resolved/0009_second-syscall-fails.md

 ### Theories

+-   I think, we are killing threads, when they block.

 -   I suspect, that the scheduler logic is broken after the recent changes.

 -   I suspect, that we forget to update the active thread somewhere.

 -   I suspect, that we save the context again and thus repeat the whole system call cycle in some fucked up way.

+### Actions

+-   The main thing here was that I rewrote the scheduler logic.